gesellkammer/loristrck/README.rst

 LORISTRCK
 =========

-`loristrck` is a simple python wrapper for the C++ partial-tracking library Loris.
+`loristrck` is a wrapper for the C++ partial-tracking library Loris.

 It is written in cython and targets python 3.
-The source of the library is included as part of the project installed alongside to avoid version mismatches
+The source of the library is included as part of the project and does not need to be installed previously.

 C++ Library Dependencies: